kremrik/pyrser/README.md

  |-- FncNode(name='test_it_out', scope=[14, 16], calls=['Person', 'is_yoda'])
 ```

 Pyser creates a simple graph with `children` and `parent` attributes for each node that allow you to traverse the graph in either direction from wherever you are.
-Additionally, `scope` describes the lines each node encompasses (for example, ``test_it_out`` is defined from line 14 to 16 in ``example.py``) The presence of the instantiation call to ``Person`` is an open TODO (more of which can be found below).
+Additionally, `scope` describes the lines each node encompasses (for example, ``test_it_out`` is defined from line 14 to 16 in ``example.py``) The presence of the instantiation call to ``Person`` is an open issue.
 There is functionality in the works to produce a graphviz representation of this graph, which would generate an image like below:

 ![Alt text](images/example.png "example.png")